irajPatel/NIOS_II_SoftCoreProcessor/README.md

 ## Video Tutorial

-We highly recommend watching the video tutorial to see the entire integration process in action:
+I highly recommend watching the video tutorial to see the entire integration process in action:

 [Link to Video Tutorial](https://www.coursera.org/learn/fpga-softcore-proccessors-ip/lecture/ckJZL/platform-designer-live-demo)